Racist yearbook photo went unnoticed by busy med students

 "The yearbook comes out in the fall when you're gone," said Marsh, who roomed with Northam for two years before graduating in 1983.

-The offensive image was one of at least three blackface photos in the yearbook's 1984 edition.
-One photo in the yearbook, which was reviewed by an Associated Press reporter, shows a man in blackface, dressed up as a woman wearing a wig.
+The offensive yearbook image was one of at least three blackface photos in the 1984 publication, which was reviewed by an Associated Press reporter.
+One image shows a man in blackface, dressed up as a woman wearing a wig.
 A caption reads: "'Baby Love,' who ever thought Diana Ross would make it to Medical School!"

 Retired physician and former Northam classmate Walt Broadnax, one of the few black students in the school's 1984 class, said he believes Northam's claim that he wasn't in that photo.